-In Jun 2019, the Navy Water Quality Oversight Council (WQOC) conducted a comprehensive sanitary survey of the CFAC drinking water system.
+In June 2023, the Navy Water Quality Oversight Council (WQOC) conducted a comprehensive sanitary survey of the CFAC drinking water system.
 Sanitary surveys are performed every three years and evaluate eight elements of an ODW system for the adequacy of the drinking water source, treatment, distribution system, finished water storage, facilities, monitoring & reporting, operation & maintenance, and operators for producing and distributing safe drinking water.
-CFAC is continually improving the drinking water system based on the recommendations contained in the 2019 sanitary survey report.
+CFAC is continually improving the drinking water system based on the recommendations contained in the 2023 sanitary survey report.
+The next sanitary survey is to be conducted in year of 2026.